 (2) Which streets shall be public and which shall be private; the entrances and exits to the development and the provisions for internal and external traffic circulation and off-street parking.

-(3) The landscaping and screening as related to the several uses within the development and as a means of its integration into its surroundings.
+(3) The landscaping and screening as related to the proposed uses within the development and their integration into the surrounding area.

-(4) The size, location, design, and nature of signs if any, and the intensity and direction of area of flood lighting.
+(4) Lighting and the size, location, design, and quality of signs

 (5) The residential density of the proposed development and its distribution as compared with the residential density of the surrounding lands, either existing or as indicated on the zoning map or general plan proposals of the county as being a desirable future residential density.

-(6) The demonstrated ability of the proponents of the planned residential unit development to financially carry out the proposed project under total or phase development proposals within the time limit established.
+(6) The demonstrated ability of the applicant to financially carry out the proposed project under total or phase development proposals within the time limit established.

 (Ord. of 1956, § 22D-8; Ord.
 No. 98-4)